RBC Life Insurance Review 2026

 • There is also a living benefit component – 50% of the insured sum – in case of terminal illness

-• And there is a transportation benefit of up to $2,000 to cover transportation of the policyholder’s remains if they were to, unfortunately, pass away more than 200km from their home
+• There is a transportation benefit of up to $2,000 to cover the transportation of the policyholder’s remains if they pass away more than 200km from their home

 • The product is not renewable or convertible